exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounter/README.md

 ![Search box with binar typed in](img_BinaryCounterSearch.png)

-This should add a *Binary Counter* block to your design:
+This should create a *Binary Counter* block in your design:

 ![Binary counter block in Vivado](img_BinaryCounterBlock.png)